jatinsharma28/pygame-study-project/README.md

 # pygame-study-project
-This is a single player game made using pygame .This game is a study project and is made by following online tutorials.
+This is a single player game made using pygame .This game is developed with the help of  online tutorials.